pahyde/Data-Structures/README.md

 # CS1332

-Decided to rehash my Data Structures knowledge (pun intended) by working through Georgia Tech CS1332 assignments found online.
+Implementations for Georgia Tech CS1332 - Data Structures (spring 2019).
-Implemented over the past couple weeks as part of my morning routine.
+Found the assignments online and implemented them over the past couple weeks as part of my morning routine.

 __HW 1:__ ArrayList